 - Requests for general capacity building.

-- Requests for small needs that fall into the other categories (Early Childhood Development, Youth Development and Education, Access to Health and Dental Services for Children, Child Abuse Prevention and Intervention, Rural Capital Projects, Assistance Grants).
+- Requests for small needs that fall into the other categories (Early Childhood Development, Youth Development and Education, Access to Health and Dental Services for Children, Child Abuse Prevention and Intervention, Community Building Spaces, Assistance Grants).

 Typical Grant Size: $1,000 to $10,000.
 Single year.